branmar97/branmar97/README.md

 ## I'm a Developer and Content Creator
 - :computer: &nbsp; I'm currently discovering what path I want to take in tech
 - :books: &nbsp; I'm learning everyday and expanding my knowledge
-- :dizzy: &nbsp; Current Goal: To develop strong skills in C++ and pursue game development
+- :dizzy: &nbsp; Current Goal: To develop strong skills in JavaScript and Node
 - :camera: &nbsp; Fun Fact: I started off as a music video director and digital content creator

 ### Connect with me: